soroush62/Oil-and-Gas-Pipeline-Monitoring-with-LightningChart-Python/README.md

 ### **Comprehensive Incident and Cost Analysis (Multi-Chart Dashboard)**:

-A dashboard combining a stacked area chart, radar chart, heatmap, and gauge chart, providing a holistic view of pipeline metrics, cost distributions, and recovery rates.
+The dashboard combines a stacked area chart, radar chart, heatmap, and gauge chart to offer a complete view of incident metrics.
+The stacked area chart provides a year-round perspective on key metrics; the radar chart shows inter-metric relationships; the heatmap highlights high-cost areas; and the gauge chart indicates liquid recovery percentages.
+Together, these charts give a detailed, multifaceted view of pipeline health and incident costs, helping decision-makers monitor, prioritize, and manage resources more effectively.

 #### Script Summary:
 ```python